jmora/mindgraph/pages/Process.md

 	- e.g. supply chain and JIT
 	- counterpoint [[Parkinson's law]]
 	- see also: momentum vs speed
-- Important to detect: points where most improvement is possible, points that impact others (bottlenecks)
+- Important to detect:
+  * points where most improvement is possible
+  * points that impact other points (bottlenecks)
+- Progress may seem negative, when there are two processes in parallel
+  * Understanding the entire scope of the project ([[Plan]])
+  * Progressing through that scope to the goal ([[Objective]]) If new steps are added to the plan faster than previous steps are completed, progress measured as the difference in the project completion percentage may result in negative numbers.
+This situation may result from [[Naive simplicity]].
+See also [[Validate first]]
+-